Syrians vote for their next parliament, which may pave the way for Assad to extend his rule

 Western countries and Assad’s critics say the polling in government-held areas in Syria is neither free nor fair.

 This year, 1,516 government-approved candidates are running for the 250-seat People’s Assembly.
-Some 8,151 polling stations were set up in 15 voting districts in government-held areas, with results expected to be announced Monday night or the following day.
+Some 8,151 polling stations were set up in 15 voting districts in government-held areas.
+Results were not immediately announced.

-In the last round of elections in 2020, the outcome was delayed for days due to technical issues, according to officials.
+In the last round of elections in 2020, the outcome was delayed for days due to what officials said were technical issues.
 Assad’s Baath Party won 166 seats, in addition to 17 others from allied parties, while 67 seats went to independent candidates.

-The poll is taking place as Syria’s economy continues to deteriorate after years of conflict, Western-led sanctions, the COVID-19 pandemic and dwindling aid due to donor fatigue.

-Voters told The Associated Press that fixing Syria’s hobbling economy is a key issue.
+Voters told The Associated Press that fixing Syria’s hobbling economy wasa key issue.

 “We hope that our trust in these new legislators will bring good to the country and improve conditions,” said Ahmad al-Afoush, 40, after voting in Damascus.

-In the Druze-majority southern province of Sweida, where anti-government protests have been taking place regularly for nearly a year due to economic misery, many called for a boycott of the polls.
+In the Druze-majority southern province of Sweida, where anti-government protests have occurred regularly for nearly a year due to economic misery, many called for a boycott of the polls.
 Videos posted online by Suwayda24, a local activist media collective, and others showed protesters grabbing ballot boxes off a truck in an attempt to stop them from reaching the polling stations.

 Elsewhere, campaigning was low-key as candidates focused mainly on general slogans such as national unity and prosperity.